orggue/adidas-zaragoza/advanced-kubernetes/06_ingress.md

 This section will focus on the nginx-ingress-controller.
 There are others like HAProxy or Traefik available.
 They can easily be exchanged.
 To check which one is best suited for you, please check the documentation of the loadbalancers if they meet your requirements.
 There are also implementations for hardware loadbalancers like F5 available, but I haven't seen them used out in the wild.

+Specialities of the NGINX ingress controller
+The NGINX ingress controller does not uses Services to route traffic to the pods.
+Instead it uses the Endpoints API in order to bypass kube-proxy to allow NGINX features like session affinity and custom load balancing algorithms.
+It also removes some overhead, such as conntrack entries for iptables DNAT.

 ----

 ### Setup